Founders never get “too senior” to do the actual work

 Beyond that, there are also a handful of VP personas that CEOs hire again and again … that don’t work out.
 A quick list, just to think about before you hire one of them:

 - The Amazing Industry Expert.
 It can be so tempting to hire that industry luminary as a VP of Success, or VP of Product, or otherwise.
 Every startup has room for a great evangelist or two, and maybe make space for that hire.
-But the Amazing Industry Expert rarely is truly great at the functional are you hire for them.
-And for your stage.
+But the Amazing Industry Expert rarely is truly great at the functional area you hire for them.
+And especially — for your stage.